Skip to main content

 Taxation at CopeCart

-CopeCart calculates sales tax on each sale according to applicable rules.
-Are you a small business or subject to VAT?
-Your selected option affects whether you receive gross or net amounts.
+CopeCart calculates the VAT for each sale according to the applicable rules.
+Are you a small business owner or liable for VAT?
+Your chosen regulation influences whether you receive gross or net amounts.
+If you are a German company subject to VAT, you will receive your payment as a gross amount and are responsible for paying the VAT yourself.

 You can provide your VAT ID and/or tax number in your account settings: